-Join Kombucha Fuel, Slow Food BU, and the Boston Localvores for a potluck and demo on how to brew the fermented tea kombucha!
+Join Kombucha Fuel, Slow Food BU, Boston Localvores, and The Urban Homesteaders' League for a potluck and demo on how to brew the fermented tea kombucha!

 What: Kombucha Demonstration and Potluck